Hganavak/weather-wallpaper/README.md

-# Weather Wallpaper Switcher (Ubuntu)
+# Weather Wallpaper Switcher (GNOME)
-Set your desktop wallpaper/background based on the weather at your current location (Ubuntu).
+Set your desktop wallpaper/background based on the weather at your current location (GNOME).

 ##  Explanation & Setup